0 Items in Your Cart

 In any case, a group wishing to save some land or water has important questions to answer.
 Who owns it?
 Would they be willing to donate the land?
 If not, will they sell it?
 For how much?
 Who'll pay for it?
 Will a public agency buy it?
 Could a community group raise the needed funds?

 A land trust can check with the local government to see if it is interested in helping to acquire the land.
 If that does not work, the trust can act on its own, trying to talk the landowner into selling or donating the land, for example.
-Or it can turn to big groups like the Land Trust Alliance, TNC, or TPL for help.
+Or it can turn to big groups like the Land Trust Alliance, The Nature Conservancy, or Trust for Public Land (TPL) for help.
 At TPL, for example, project managers are available to help coordinate acquisitions efforts for other land trusts.

 Generally, acquisitions involve either buying the land outright, acquiring development rights to it, obtaining easements, or getting landowners to donate the land or leave it to the land trust in their wills.
 Such negotiations usually do not go through the courts, but they do go through a type of legal process that is similar in some ways to buying a house.
 This usually involves having the land appraised and getting the title or deed to the property.
 After these tasks are accomplished, the land then becomes the property of the land trust.